We explain how Covid-19 vaccines work, and how we're supporting vaccine research, development and distribution around the world.

 We're funding a range of Covid-19 research, from the development of treatments and vaccines, to support for low- and-middle income countries.

 Together with a range of partners, we’re calling on funding bodies, journals and research organisations to share research findings and data relevant to the Covid-19 outbreak.
 Read the joint statement.

 We’ve commissioned Research Consulting to conduct a study to investigate the impact of requirements for the rapid and open sharing of research findings and data in public health emergencies.
 You can find out more about the study on the Research Consulting website.

-Governments and international organisations must invest now in research and development of diagnostics, treatments and vaccines.
-And they must support fair access to these lifesaving tools – so they become available to the most at-risk populations everywhere, regardless of ability to pay.
+Governments and international organisations must continue to invest in the research and development of tests, treatments and vaccines.
+And they must support fair access to these lifesaving tools – so they are available to those most in need everywhere.

-To achieve this, $31 billion is needed over the next 12 months.
+To achieve this, $16.8 billion is needed in 2021.
 Investing now, at scale and as a collective global effort, is the only way to save lives, reduce the spread of Covid-19 and bring societies and economies back on track.

 Latest news and explainers